variantdev/variant-action/README.md

   EOF
 ```

-Add the following action to your workflow:
+Add the following action to your workflow at `.github/workflows/main.yaml`:

 ```
 name: Do something